bharatsdev/Face-Recognition-Deep-Learning/README.md

 # Face-Recognition-Deep-Learning
-This code will help us how to implement Face Recognition in Deep Learning
+This code repository will help us how to implement Face Recognition in Deep Learning